ibraheemdev/ibraheemca/content/posts/2020-11-30-smart-pointers-and-interior-mutability.md

 }
 ```

-Right now, of course, our code will not compile:
+Right now, of course, our code will not compile, because we are trying to mutate a value through a shared reference, which violates Rust's fundemental borrowing rules:

 ```rust
 error[E0594]: cannot assign to `self.value` which is behind a `&` reference --> src/lib.rs:11:5